-The response of “how about tomorrow?” would be considered as typical for Dr. Robken.
-He is known for spending many of his days performing cardiac catheterization procedures at Genesis Medical Center, East Rusholme Street.
-Dr. Robken specializes in interventional cardiology, performing a wide array of cardiac and peripheral procedures.
+The response of “how about tomorrow?” would be considered typical for Robken.
+He is known for spending many of his days performing cardiac catheterization procedures at Genesis Medical Center, East Rusholme Street, Davenport.
+Robken specializes in interventional cardiology, performing a wide array of cardiac and peripheral procedures.

-“He has saved my life twice now,’’ Colo said of Dr. Robken.
+“He has saved my life twice now,’’ Colo said.
 “I thought I was going to have to live with it … hopefully I could.”

 Colo credits Ed Coyne, M.D., also with Cardiovascular Medicine, P.C., with improving his heart’s ejection fraction; an important measure of pumping efficiency of a heart.

 “When I started seeing him after Dr. Robken did my first procedure, Dr. Coyne got my heart from pumping at 23% to 55% after a year of treatment,’’ Colo said.

 Acknowledging he was “still here because of him,” Colo and his wife, Norma, wanted to recognize Robken.
 The grateful couple decided to make a significant gift to the Genesis Foundation to have a newly renovated cardiac catheterization suite named not for themselves, but for Robken.